kbjiang/02_study/90-other-topics/interviews/Causal analysis.md

 	E[Y_1|T=0]-E[Y_1|T=1]=0 \end{align}$$
 	3. *==TWO INTERPRETATIONS==*
 		1. Treatment and control groups are comparable
 			1. This means no EXPLICIT confounders, i.e., some missing feature that makes the two groups not comparable.
-E.g., ??
+E.g., ignored `IQ` when calculating the effect of `education` on `wage`.
 			2. To remedy, just include that feature
 		2. Or that knowing the treatment assignment doesn’t give any information on how the outcome was previous to the treatment
 			1. This means treatment was not designed fairly, and the identity of the groups implicitly introduced confounding.
-We need to MAKE IT EXPLICIT by including the identity dummies.
+			2. To remedy, MAKE IT EXPLICIT by including the identity dummies.
 This is exactly what happened in Panel data and Fixed Effects!
 2. Under randomization, $Y$ is dependent on $T$. *This is the arrow between treatment and outcome in causal graph.*
 	1. This is also called association.
 Here NO counterfactual data! $$\mathbf{E}[Y|T=1] - \mathbf{E}[Y|T=0] = \mathbf{E}[Y_1|T=1] - \mathbf{E}[Y_0|T=0] \ne 0$$
 3. When Randomized, $ATE$ equals the difference of sample means.